How to change drive label on Windows 10

 7. Click the OK button.

-Change drive label using PowerShell
+Change drive label from PowerShell

 1. Open Start.